christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 Men & Magic describes the kinds of characters that could be played.
 These were originally only the Fighting-Man, the Magic-User, and the Cleric, and even this is an upgrade from the Hero and Wizard available in Chainmail.
 Later supplements introduced new character classes, such as the Monk, Assassin, and Paladin.

 There were also four mechanically meaningful ancestries to choose from.
 Dwarves are exceptional dungeoneers and the only characters able to wield the mythic +3 Magic Warhammer.
-Elves are class hybrids, given the ability to swap between the Fighting-Man and Magic-User classes from adventure to adventure along with a knack for finding hidden dwarves.
+Elves are class hybrids, given the ability to swap between the Fighting-Man and Magic-User classes from adventure to adventure along with a knack for finding hidden doors.
 Halflings are stealthy deadshots and humans are the only characters that can infinitely level.

 Monsters & Treasure provides a fairly complete bestiary of fantasy creatures to encounter and an assortment of magical items (some quite comical) to discover.
 The Underworld & Wilderness Adventures gives guidance on how to run adventures either in the overworld above or in the dungeons below.